MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

 Sharing data openly is a team effort.
 An important part of planning for open data is planning and agreeing to roles and responsibilities of who will ensure implementation of the plan.

 So what needs to be done?
-Documenting these roles and responsibilities in your Data Management Plan will help your team stay organized and do science faster!
-A well-written, detailed plan should include:
+Documenting these roles and responsibilities in your data management plan will help your team stay organized and do science faster!
+A well-written, detailed plan should address the following questions.

-### Who Will Move Data to a Repository
+### Who Will Move Data to a Repository?

 Once you are ready to send your data to your repository, find the repository's recommendations for uploading data.
 Determine who will work with your repository to accomplish the following types of activities:

-- Provide information on data volume, number of files, and nature (e.g., revised files)
+- Provide information on data volume, number of files, and nature (e.g. revised files)
 - Check that the file name follows best practices
-- How will the data be moved? (especially when files are large)
+- Decide how the data will be moved (especially when files are large)
 - Check the data!
 Verify the integrity of the data, metadata, and documentation transfer

-### Who Will Develop the Data Documentation and Metadata
+### Who Will Develop the Data Documentation and Metadata?

 Determine who will work with your repository, inventory the transferred data, metadata, and documentation.
 This role might include the task of populating any required metadata in databases to make the data findable.

 You may be able to accomplish some of these tasks through a repository's interface.
 However, some types of repositories may require you to interact with their administration teams.
 For this role, determine who will:

-- Provide suggestions to organize data content and logistics-
+- Provide suggestions to organize data content and logistics
 - Develop the metadata
-- Develop the documentation (e.g., README file or report)
+- Develop the documentation (e.g. README file or report)
 - Extract metadata from data files, metadata files (if applicable), and documentation to populate the metadata database and request additional metadata as necessary

-### Who Will Help With Data Reuse
+### Who Will Help With Data Reuse?

 Once the repository has made your data available, someone from your team must test access to the data (its accessibility) and distribution methods (its findability).
 If possible, identify who will work with your repository to optimize/modify tools for intuitive human access and standardize machine access.
-This role requires someone who to:
+This role requires someone to:

 - Clearly communicate the open protocols needed for the data/metadata.
-- Provide actual data use cases to data publisher to optimize/modify data distribution tools based on available metadata.
+- Provide actual data use cases to the data publisher to optimize or modify data distribution tools based on available metadata.
 - Understand the access protocol(s) and evaluate implications to targeted communities and user communities at large in terms of accessibility.

-### Who Will Develop Guidance on Privacy and Cultural Sensitivity of Data
+### Who Will Develop Guidance on Privacy and Cultural Sensitivity of Data?

 Sharing data should be respectful of the communities that may be involved.
-This means thinking about privacy issues and cultural sensitivities.
-Who on your team will identify and develop guidance on:
+This means thinking about privacy and cultural issues.
+Decide who on your team will identify and develop guidance on:

 - Privacy concerns and approval processes for release - is the data appropriately anonymized?
 - How to engage with communities that data may be about.
 - How data can be correctly interpreted.
-- Are there any data restrictions that may be necessary to ensure the sharing is respectful of the community the data involves, eg. collective and individual rights to free, prior, and informed consent in the collection and use of such data, including the development of data policies and protocols for collection?
+- Whether any data restrictions are necessary to ensure the sharing is respectful of the community the data involves, such as the collective and individual rights to free, prior, and informed consent in the collection and use of such data, including the development of data policies and protocols for collection.

 ## Lesson 4: Summary

 The following are the key takeaways from this lesson:

 - When and if to share data?
-Determine at what point in a project it makes the most sense to share our data.
+Determine at what point in a project it makes the most sense to share your data.
 Remember, not all data can or should be shared.
 - Where to share data?
 Sharing in a public data repository is recommended, and there are many types of repositories to choose from.
 - How to enable reuse?
 Ensure appropriate, community-accepted metadata, assign a DOI, and develop a citation statement to make sure it can be easily found and cited.
 - Who helps share data?
-There are many steps in making and sharing data and it’s important to think about who will be responsible for each step.
+There are many steps in making and sharing data and it's important to think about who will be responsible for each step.

 ## Lesson 4: Knowledge Check